JoseKling/PointProcesses.jl/docs/src/index.md

 ## What are Point Processes?

 Briefly, point processes are statistical models of random events in time or space.
 Point processes are parameterized by their intensity functions, or the instantaneous rate in time.
-A such, these models are useful anytime one is interested in how often one would see an event (e.g., buses arriving, eauthquakes occuring, neurons firing.)
+A such, these models are useful anytime one is interested in how often one would see an event (e.g., buses arriving, earthquakes occuring, neurons firing.)

 ## Installation